Product lining: Product line extension and product line stretching

 When companies add a new item to a product line, it is referred to as the product line extension.
 The purpose of it is to attract new customers who may not be familiar or satisfied with the current standard product line.
 For example, when a lifestyle pharmacy decided to add in a high protein muesli bar into its current product line of muesli bar.
 Companies with an effective product line can employ product line extension in order to reach new demographic customers in different geographic areas.

 When a business adds a line extension to the product line and if it is of a higher quality than the current products, it is considered as trading up or an upward stretch.
 Alternatively, if the new added item is of lower quality compared to other existing products, it is known as trading down or a downward stretch.
 These stretches are known as product line stretching.
-Supermarkets often apply product line stretching to its product lines by offering different grading of their own brand products to ensure all markets are covered for maximum interest from customers.
-In addition when companies add new varieties of existing product it is known as product line filling.
+Supermarkets often apply product line stretching to their product lines by offering different grading of their own brand products to ensure all markets are covered for maximum interest from customers.
+In addition, when companies add new varieties of existing products it is known as product line filling.

 Product line pricing

 Product line pricing is a product pricing strategy, used when a company has more than one product in a product line.
 It is a process that traders adopt to separate products in the same category into various price groups, to create different quality levels in the customers’ minds.

-For instance, vehicle manufacturers produce their vehicle in different models including economy models, environmental models, luxury models and more.
+For instance, vehicle manufacturers produce their vehicles in different models including economy models, environmental models, luxury models and more.
 Each of them has an individual cost or price to display the difference in levels.
-With that being said, in order for any pricing techniques to be effective, demand elasticity, the whole product mix, product positioning strategy and the product life cycle have to be put into consideration to determine the best price for each product.
+With that being said, for any pricing techniques to be effective, demand elasticity, the whole product mix, product positioning strategy and the product life cycle have to be put into consideration to determine the best price for each product.